-Non-financial individual performance is assessed against suitable KPIs and is rated on a sliding scale from 1 to 5, where a score of 2 represents threshold performance, 3 on-target performance, 4 excellent performance and a score of 5 stretch performance.
+Non-financial individual performance is assessed against suitable KPIs and is rated on a sliding scale from 1 to 5, where a score of 2 represents threshold performance, 3 on-target performance, 4 excellent performance and 5 stretch performance.

-Performance against the FY2018 Group targets are summarised on the following pages, where the outcome represents the overall Group performance expressed as a percentage achievement against target for the specific KPI.
+Performance against the FY2019 Group targets are summarised below, where the outcome represents the overall Group performance expressed as a percentage achievement against target for the specific KPI.

-KPA KPI OUTCOME COMMENTS FINANCIAL Weighting 70% Profitability - EBIT (Weighting 20%) 99% EBIT of R864 million achieved relative to target of R872 million for continuing operations.
-Profitability - Diluted HEPS (Weighting 20%) 96% Diluted HEPS from continuing operations of 112 cents achieved relative to target of 117 cents.
-Cash flow - net cash (Weighting 10%) 1 046% (capped at 120%) Net cash of R1 972 million achieved relative to target of R233 million.
-Cash flow - FCF (Weighting 10%) 130% (capped at 120%) Free cash flow of R738 million relative to target of R569 million.
-Returns (Weighting 10%) 50% (below threshold) ROICE of 7,5% achieved relative to WACC plus 1,5% (on target) or 15,1%.
+КРІ OUTCOME COMMENTS Profitability - EBIT (Weighting 20%) 98 % EBIT of R791 million achieved relative to target of R805 million for continuing operations.
+Profitability - Diluted HEPS (Weighting 20%) 107 % Diluted HEPS from continuing operations of 101 cents achieved relative to target of 94 cents.
+Cash flow - net cash (Weighting 10%) 735% (capped at 120%) Adjusted net cash of R757 million achieved relative to target of R103 million.
+Cash flow - FCF (Weighting 10%) 240% (capped at 120%) Adjusted free cash flow of R389 million relative to target of R162 million.
+Returns (Weighting 10%) 64 % ROICE of 9% achieved relative to WACC plus 1,5% (on target) or 14%.
 Performance of less than WACC compared to target attracts no STI payment for the element.
-LEADERSHIP Weighting 7,5% Strategy implementation 3.71 out of 5 Maintained strategic direction of the New Strategic Future plan.
-Reviewed relevance of this plan with external consultants.
-Adapted strategy for change Transformation & diversity in natural resources markets.
-Disposed of Genrec and acquired additional 17%.
-Closing of businesses in Middle East progressing well.
-Leadership succession & development In South Africa, the Group achieved a BBBEE level 4 on the new dti codes (as per plan) and an overall improvement in employment equity on all management levels.
-Due to a subdued business environment presenting limited opportunity for signing on new employees, transformation in South Africa remains challenging.
-Developed and implemented diversity policy across all geographic regions.
+Strategy implementation 3.71 out of 5 Maintained strategic direction of the New Strategic Future plan.
+International expansion strategy gained momentum with the acquisition of Terra Nova Technologies Transformation & diversity (Underground Mining platform) and Saulsbury's EPC division (Oil & Gas platform).
+All projects in the Middle Leadership East are now completed and closing of businesses is progressing well. development In South Africa, achieved level 2 BBBEE.
+Diversity is an area of focus with relevant specific transformation initiatives underway in various geographic regions.
 Performance management and succession planning is effectively applied across the Group.
-A dedicated executive was appointed to oversee leadership development.
-Executive succession in mining platform has been well managed.
+Leadership development and technical training is a main area of focus, with extensive development and training provided during the year.
+Profitability - EBIT (Weighting 20%) Profitability - Diluted HEPS (Weighting 20%) Cash flow - net cash (Weighting 10%) Cash flow - FCF (Weighting 10%) Returns (Weighting 10%) Strategy implementation Transformation & diversity Leadership succession & Profitability - EBIT (Weighting 20%)98%Profitability - Diluted HEPS (Weighting 20%)107%Cash flow - net cash (Weighting 10%)735% (capped at 120%)Cash flow - FCF (Weighting 10%)240% (capped at 120%)Returns (Weighting 10%)64% (below threshold)Strategy implementation3.71 out of 5Transformation & diversity0ut of 5